chris-rizu/reviewer/README.md

 This reviewer is written as a teaching guide, not just a summary.
 It follows the topics from the PDFs and explains them in beginner-friendly language.

----

-# How to Use This Reviewer Tonight

-1. Read the `Most Likely to Appear in the Exam` box at the end of each major topic first.
-2. Then study the concept explanations and code walkthroughs.
-3. Lastly, test yourself by covering the answers and explaining each code block out loud.

 Memory rule: